Meet Mrs. Shuman

 - Advanced Academic Topics

-- Dual credit courses (US History, Biology, Calculus) are taught on campus under the auspices of Colorado Christian University.
+- Dual credit courses (Biology, Anatomy & Physiology) are taught on campus under the auspices of Colorado Christian University.

 DUAL CREDIT COURSES

 - Students must meet the score requirements for San Jacinto College entrance examinations and have at least an 80 average in the first three quarters of the previous year in the subject field the student desires to take as dual credit.